RocketChat/docs-old/guides/administration/admin-panel/settings/general/net-promoter-score-nps-survey.md

 Admins will get notified one month before the NPS is rolled out via in-app banner and alert via Rocket.Cat.
 That means admins can quickly turn off the NPS in case they prefer.

-It’s possible to check more details directly in the code [here](https://github.com/RocketChat/Rocket.Chat/blob/3.17.0/server/services/nps/service.ts).\
+ItÃÂ¢ÃÂÃÂs possible to check more details directly in the code [here](https://github.com/RocketChat/Rocket.Chat/blob/3.17.0/server/services/nps/service.ts).\

 ## How is NPS data collected?